terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/README.md

-# Cloud automation for Logs Agent
+# Cloud automation for Cloud Logs Agent

 This architecture deploys the following observability agent on a Red Hat OpenShift cluster: